dreikanter/heatmap-builder/README.md

 ### Rounded Corners

-Both linear and calendar heatmaps support rounded corners using the `corner_radius` option:
+Both linear and calendar heatmaps support rounded corners using the `corner_radius` option.

+A typical value is around 2 pixels for a subtle rounded effect:

 ```ruby
 # Linear heatmap with rounded corners